witnet/witnet-rust/docs/architecture/managers/peers-manager.md

 ### Incoming: Others -> Peers Manager

-These are the messages supported by the storage manager handlers:
+These are the messages supported by the peers manager handlers:

 | Message    | Input type            | Output type                       | Description           |
 | ---------- | --------------------- | --------------------------------- | --------------------- |